 For the Everest Base Camp Budget Trek, for a quiet and positive frame of mind, we also suggest that you do deep breathing exercises as well as meditation for half an hour.

 Kala Patthar and Everest Base Camp are the best places to go if you want to see the Mother of Mountains, Everest, up close.
-Additionally, there are a plethora of options for getting to these famous locations, ranging from a simple, opulent helicopter ride to the daring trekking trail that follows Tenzing and Hilary’s footsteps.
+Additionally, there are a plethora of options for getting to these famous locations, ranging from a simple, opulent helicopter ride to the daring trekking trail that follows Tenzing and Hillary’s footsteps.

 Alternatively, you can forego the Lukla flight and hike from Jiri to Phakding, passing through some charming Nepalese villages, on the Budget Everest Base Camp Trek.